Spatial organization

 Spatial organization can be observed when components of an abiotic or biological group are arranged non-randomly in space.
 Abiotic patterns, such as the ripple formations in sand dunes or the oscillating wave patterns of the Belousov–Zhabotinsky reaction emerge after thousands of particles interact millions of times.
 On the other hand, individuals in biological groups may be arranged non-randomly due to selfish behavior, dominance interactions, or cooperative behavior.
-W. D. Hamilton (1971) proposed that in a non-related "herd" of animals, spatial organization is likely a result of the selfish interests of individuals trying to acquire food or avoid predation.
-On the other hand, spatial arrangements have also been observed among highly related members of eusocial groups, suggesting that the arrangement of individuals may provide some advantage for the group.
+W. D. Hamilton (1971) proposed that in a non-related "herd" of animals, the spatial organization is likely a result of the selfish interests of individuals trying to acquire food or avoid predation.
+On the other hand, spatial arrangements have also been observed among highly related members of eusocial groups, suggesting that the arrangement of individuals may provide advantages for the group.

-Spatial organization can be defined as how something is organized internally as well as externally in relation to its surroundings.
+Spatial organization can be defined as how something is organized internally as well as externally concerning its surroundings.
 It can be viewed both on a large or small scale and may also include in its discussion, the factors and conditions that lead to a specific organization pattern.
 In the frame of biology this may include the abiotic and biotic factors that a population is immersed in.
 In the frame of civilization, spatial organization may include if an area is rural, suburban, or urban.
 Spatial organization can even include how one manages and organizes their lawn to meet social norms.

-Spatial organization in eusocial insects
+In eusocial insects

 Individuals in a social insect colony can be spatially organized, or arranged non-randomly inside the nest.
 These miniature territories, or spatial fidelity zones have been described in honey bees (Apis mellifera), ants (Odontomachus brunneus; Temnothorax albipennis; Pheidole dentata), and paper wasps (Polistes dominulus, Ropalidia revolutionalis).
 While residing in these zones, workers perform the task appropriate to the area they reside.
 For example, individuals that remain in the center of an ant nest are more likely to feed larvae, whereas individuals found at the periphery of the nest are more likely to forage.
 E. O. Wilson proposed that by remaining in small, non-random areas inside the nest, the distance an individual moves between tasks may be minimized, and overall colony efficiency would increase.